distributed-system-analysis/pbench/agent/containers/images/README.md

 commit ID>` derived from the RPM version, and the version string of the RPM itself (without the trailing commit ID).

-Once can add additional local tags using the following targets when appropriate (these tags are not automatically applied at build time):
+One can add additional local tags using the following targets when appropriate (these tags are not automatically applied at build time):

  * `tag-latest` - adds the `latest` label to the images with the